sourcey/libsourcey/docs/api/pacm.md

 std::string installDir
 ```

+Defined in src/pacm/include/icy/pacm/installtask.h:76

-Install to the given location, otherwise the manager default `installDir` will be used.
+Install to the given location, otherwise the manager default `[installDir](#installdir)` will be used.

 ### Public Methods